 - punitive damages to punish the employer, if the termination was especially wrongful.

-- the worker’s salary,
+- your salary,

 - what kind of benefits came with the job,

-- the worker’s age and skillset,
+- your age and skill set,

 - the conduct of the employer,